Yevgeni Ivanovich Alekseyev: Biography

 According to rumor, Alekseyev was an illegitimate son of Emperor Alexander II (r.
 1855–1881).
 Alekseyev was raised by the family of Lieutenant Ivan Maximovich Alekseyev (1796–1849) in Sevastopol.

-At the age of 13 Alexeyev attended the Sea Cadet Corps and completed his training three years later.
-He was assigned as a midshipman for four years to the screw corvette Varyag on a world tour.
-Commissioned as an ensign in 1867, he served on numerous ships in the Imperial Russian Navy, and in 1878 received his first command: the cruiser Afrika, which he commanded on a voyage around the world from 1880 to 1883.
+At the age of 13 Alexeyev attended the Naval Cadet Corps and completed his training three years later.
+He was assigned as a midshipman for four years to the corvette Varyag on a world tour.
+Commissioned as an ensign in 1867, he served on numerous ships in the Imperial Russian Navy including the ironclad Kniaz Pozharsky, and in 1878 received his first command: the cruiser Afrika, which he commanded on a voyage around the world from 1880 to 1883.